Alan Peckolick

+Biography

 Upon graduating from Pratt Institute in 1964, Peckolick went to work as an assistant to designer Herb Lubalin.
 In 1968 he opened his own design office.
 In 1972 he joined Lubalin, Smith & Carnase; several years later the company was reorganized and renamed Lubalin Peckolick Associates.

+Apart from lecturing on graphic design in Hamburg, Stuttgart, Helsinki, Tokyo, London and Bergen, he regularly lectured at Parsons The New School for Design.